Deep Empirical Risk Minimization in finance: looking into the future: Introduction

+Structurally we assume that the random process driving the state is uncontrolled, which is the case when it is given by the stock returns.
+Although most control problems are formulated differently, if their dynamics is known, with little effort many can reformulated to have this structure.
+This is demonstrated for time-discretized controlled diffusions in Section~\ref{ss.feedback} and for all Markov decision processes in Appendix \ref{appendixB}.

 The paper is organized as follows.
-The decision problem is formulated in Section \ref{s.problem}.
-The Monte Carlo optimization is outlined in Section \ref{s.algo}.
-Two motivating examples are given in Section \ref{s.examples} and overlearning is defined and proved in Section \ref{s.overlearning}.
-The classical Rademacher complexity is recalled in Section \ref{s.rademacher} and the error estimate is proved in Section \ref{s.estimate}.
-The convergence is discussed in Section \ref{s.convergence}.
-Section \ref{s.numerics} outlines the specifics of the network structure, the optimization algorithm and the experiments.
-After the concluding remarks, in Appendix \ref{appendixA} we provide a generalization of the overlearning theorem.
+The problem is defined in Section~\ref{s.problem} and reformulated in Section~\ref{s.rp}.
+Section~\ref{s.algo} describes dynamic the deep empirical risk minimization.
+Two motivating examples are given in Section~\ref{s.examples} and overlearning is introduced and proved in Section~\ref{s.overlearning}.
+Error estimates based on Rademacher complexity and convergence are proved in Section~\ref{s.estimate}.
+Section~\ref{s.numerics} outlines the specifics of the network structure, the optimization algorithm, and the experiments.
+After concluding remarks, Appendix \ref{appendixA} provides a generalization of the overlearning theorem {and Appendix \ref{appendixB} formulates the classical Markov decision problem in our framework}.
+0.2in